-For the year endo For the year ended December 31,
+For the year endo ed December 31,

-2021 2020
+2022 2021

-Customer A 37% 38%
+Customer A 34% 37%

-Customer B 7% 6%
+Customer B 7% 7%

-Customer C 3% 2%
+Customer C 6% 3%

 The Company and its subsidiaries typically extend 30-90 day credit terms to their customers and regularly monitor the credit extended to such customers and their general financial condition but do not require collateral as security for these receivables.
-The Group provides an allowance for expected credit losses based on the factors that affect the credit risk of certain customers, past experience and other information, including the impact of COVID-19 during the year.
-The Company assessed expected credit losses based on whether customers would be unable or would delay payments due to COVID-19 and determined that additional credit losses were not expected.
+The Group provides an allowance for expected credit losses based on the factors that affect the credit risk of certain customers, past experience and other information during the year.